The Capitoline Hill

 We will not enter the Forum but will have the opportunity to understand its magnificence from three different perspectives.
 First, you will admire the rest of the ancient Basilicas, the political center of the Empire.
 Second, your guide will also explain the significance of the temples and other religious buildings.

 The original sacred way is still there and is easily recognizable from above.

 Incredible but true: at the time of Emperor Traian, behind his Forum, there was the first shopping center in the world.
 The building is known as Trajan’s Markets, dates 112 – 113 a.D. and is still there, incredibly preserved!

-Saints Cosma and Damiano Basilica
+Saints Cosma and Damiano Basilica (inside visit)

-Remember to take the Colosseum ticket
+Remember to keep the Colosseum ticket:

 The Colosseum/ Forum ticket is valid 24 hours.
 You can enter the Roman Forum area with elevators and an accessible pathway with the same ticket.